vanda/vam-publications-hubs-nodes-and-networks/content/markdown/test.md

 ---
-title: Hubs, Nodes and Networks: A New History of British Digital Art
+title: "Hubs, Nodes and Networks: A New History of British Digital Art"
 layout: essay
 order: 200
 ---